Jack-Chuang/UW-CSE-571-Probabilistic-Robotics/README.md

 After completing project 0.5.
 You must be able to communicate with your robot from your local computer using `dts shell`

-### 1. Create a fork of this repo for your project group and then clone it onto your local computer
+### 1. Create a private empty repo on github, clone this public repo, change the remote server and push to your private repo.

-`git clone https://github.com/{YOUR USER NAME}/cse571-sp21-project-1.git
+`git clone git@github.com:fishbotics/cse571-sp21-project-1.git cse571-sp21-project-{TEAM_NAME}
-cd cse571-sp21-project-1`
+cd cse571-sp21-project-{TEAM_NAME}/
+git remote set-url origin <path to empty private repo>
+git remote add upstream git@github.com:fishbotics/cse571-sp21-project-1.git git push origin`

 ### 2. Build the above mentioned packages on the duckiebot